 Examples of additional sources of income that must be declared when you discover how to apply for Medicaid in NC include:

 - Retirement benefits

 - Social Security earnings

-Once your eligibility has been affirmed, complete your North Carolina Medicaid application, submit it, and you will soon hear back.
-If you decide to download and print an online Medicaid application before dropping it off at your local Department of Social Services office, it is important to fill out as much of the Medicaid application forms as you can ahead of time, which prevents you from being in a crowded office when you apply for Medicaid in NC.
+Once your eligibility for benefits has been affirmed, complete your North Carolina Medicaid application form, submit it, and you will soon hear back.
+If you decide to download and print an online Medicaid application before dropping it off at your local Department of Social Services office, it is important to fill out as much of the form as you can ahead of time, which prevents you from being in a crowded office when you apply for benefits.

 If you prefer to apply for North Carolina Medicaid over the phone, you can do so with the help of a trained representative.
-A Division of Social Services (DSS) caseworker will determine if you meet the requirements for the approval of Medicaid application forms.
+A Division of Social Services (DSS) caseworker will determine if you meet the requirements for approval.
 The hearing impaired can also apply over the phone for assistance with Medicaid applications.
 Caseworkers must be informed of any life changes, so they can review the NC Medicaid application forms accurately.